top of page

 I get assessed.
 Diagnosed.
 Things start to click.
 It isn’t an excuse — it’s a reason.
 A reason I am the way I am.
 A reason I’m not the way I was told I should be.
 A reason I never quite fit the mold — and don’t want to.
 It explains a lot.
 It feels like I’ve known all the pieces of myself for decades, but only now can I begin to see the picture.
 This understanding is changing my life.
 I want others to thrive with this kind of clarity.

-Family dynamics are complex, evolving, and not usually what they seem.
+Living in a mixed‑neurotype household has taught me that family dynamics are complex, evolving, and rarely what they seem.
 Neurodivergent and neurotypical are broad labels that we group people in, but the labels we use day‑to‑day are mom, dad, son, and daughter.
-A neurodivergent person can feel like an outsider, but the same can be said of a neurotypical mom who doesn’t feel understood by her own family.
+A neurodivergent person can feel like an outsider, but the same can be said of a neurotypical mom who doesn’t always feel understood by her family.
 Everyone experiences their life uniquely.
-My aim is to create more cracks that let the light in.
+My aim is to create more cracks that let as much light in as possible.

 Coaching aligns with my values, my purpose, and the way my brain works.
 I’ve always been curious — asking questions, noticing patterns, and taking time to reflect.
-The iACTCenter and ICF coaching model promotes structure and intention while encouraging my curiosity to focus on client growth.
+The iACTCenter and ICF coaching model gives me structure and intention while allowing my curiosity to stay focused on client growth.